We have five factories and 19 years of experience in plant extracts

 Future Dietary Guidelines:

-As research progresses, future dietary guidelines may include specific recommendations for Lycopene and lutein intake, similar to current guidelines for other essential nutrients.
+As research progresses, future dietary guidelines may include specific recommendations for lycopene and lutein intake, similar to current guidelines for other essential nutrients.

-In conclusion, the future of Lycopene and lutein research holds great promise for expanding our understanding of their health benefits and optimizing their dietary intake.
+In conclusion, the future of lycopene and lutein research holds great promise for expanding our understanding of their health benefits and optimizing their dietary intake.
 As new findings emerge, it is crucial to translate this knowledge into practical applications that can improve public health and well-being.

 9. Conclusion and Recommendations